Skip to main content

 (3) OKDHS makes the final determination of application denial, which may occur at any point during the process.

-(i) Exceptions to assessment guidelines. • 13 Upon the applicant's or CW specialist's request, OKDHS may grant exceptions, provided adequate standards affording protection for the health, safety, and welfare of the child exist, per (1) and (2) of this subsection.
+(f) Exceptions to assessment guidelines. • 14 Upon the applicant's or CW specialist's request, OKDHS may grant exceptions, provided adequate standards affording protection for the health, safety, and welfare of the child exist, and, for traditional resource homes, OKDHS may, at its discretion, grant a variance of specific rules or standards that do not compromise a child's safety and does not violate federal or state statutes.

 (1) a lack of stable, adequate income to meet the applicant's own or total family needs, or the poor management of available income;